-In this article, we look at the performance of being invested in the S&P 500 from October until May and rotate to gold mining stocks from May until the end of September.
-This rotation strategy outperforms buying and holding the S&P 500 by a wide margin, but the best years were prior to the GFC in 2008/09.
+The S&P 500 and gold miners rotation strategy outperforms buying and holding the S&P 500 by a wide margin, but the best years were prior to the GFC in 2008/09.

 S&P 500 seasonalities:

-We have covered the strong seasonal tendency for the S&P 500 to accumulate all gains over the last 60 years from October until the end of April.
+Seasonal trading strategies work well.
+We have covered the strong seasonal tendency for the S&P 500 to accumulate practically all the gains over the last 60 years from October until the end of April.

 Opposite, the gold price and gold miners, which often go in the opposite direction of the stock market, have performed well during the summer doldrums of the S&P 500.